Tim Pickup: England

-With his passport full of stamps after exploring Europe and the Middle East, Pickup and friends eventually found their way to England.
-He was spotted playing rugby union in London, and was invited for a trial by rugby league club St Helens.
+After traveling in Europe and the Middle East, Pickup and his friends eventually arrived in England.
+He was spotted playing touch football in a London park, and was invited for a trial by rugby league club St Helens.
 He debuted for the 'A' team in September 1969, but was not offered a contract and never made any first team appearances for the club.

-He later signed for Blackpool Borough where he played fullback and was teammates with the legendary Billy Boston, in the twilight of his career, and Allan Bishop, the tenacious younger brother of the great Tommy Bishop.
-In 1969 Tim was deported to his last port of call, the US, for overstaying his visa.
+He later signed for Blackpool Borough where he played fullback alongside Billy Boston, at the end of his career, and Allan Bishop.
+In 1969, Pickup was deported to the United States, as his last port of call, for overstaying his visa.

-During this period Tim was stuck in New York living at a homeless hostel and would hitch a ride to the Woodstock music festival with fellow residents.
-A lifelong boxing fanatic, Pickup also tracked down his boyhood hero Sugar Ray Robinson and would follow him and his entourage on their daily run through Central Park.
+During this period Pickup lived in a homeless hostel in New York, and hitched a ride to the Woodstock music festival with fellow residents.
+He also tracked down his hero Sugar Ray Robinson, following him and his entourage on their daily run through Central Park.
 He was accosted by Robinson's minders when they were alerted to his pattern of following their group.
-Tim talked his way out of a beating when he identified himself as a true fan and made Sugar Ray laugh.
-He then trained as part of the group until his visa was cleared and was able to return to England.
+Pickup managed to avoid a beating by establishing himself as a genuine fan, and amusing Robinson.
+He then trained with the group until his visa was cleared and he was able to return to England.

-In 1971 Tim married his Australian wife and AMP colleague, Jan, with Allan Bishop as his Best Man.
-Jan flew over to join Tim once his visa status was sorted and he was readmitted to the UK.
-Pickup would be named Blackpool's player of the year for the consecutive 1970 and 1971 seasons, but again got itchy feet when unable to get a recall to St. Helens' first team.
-His stellar play for Blackpool Borough didn't go unnoticed and he began to generate massive interest in his native Australia and decided to return.
+In 1971 Pickup married his wife Jan, an AMP colleague, with Allan Bishop as his Best Man.
+Jan flew over to join him once his visa status was resolved and he was readmitted to the UK.
+Pickup was named Blackpool's player of the year for the consecutive 1970 and 1971 seasons, but began to consider leaving when unable to get a recall to St. Helens' first team.
+However, his performances for Blackpool Borough began to generate high interest back in Australia, and he eventually decided to return.